 Beyond that you can export any object or scene to use it later in another projects.

-- The Toolbar.
+- The Navbar.
 It provides an easy access to import/export options and to add any object on the scene.

 - Play/Stop.
 Here you can play or stop your 3D scene.
-If you have any script associated to your objects, when you press play, they start to be computed.
+If you have any script associated to your objects, when you press play, it will run the script.

 - Project settings.
 Here you can setup the project settings.
 Read more